bpucker/MolecularMethodsInGenomeResearch/README.md

 # MolecularMethodsInGenomeResearch
 This directory contains teaching materials for a practical course about lab methods in genome research.
 Besides a set of slides for presentation in class, there are scripts which are needed to perform basic bioinformatic analysis.
-The concept behind this course and additonal details about the content are included in a publicaton: https://doi.org/10.1515/jib-2019-0005
+The concept behind this course and additonal details about the content are included in a publication: https://doi.org/10.1515/jib-2019-0005

 Feel free to use any of the provided materials in your own courses.